alexanderman/noosa/README.md

  - cd noosa
  - npm install
  - cd process-engine && npm install

+### Run project
+to run the API and play with it with Postman
+ - cd noosa
+ - npm start

 ## API Documentation
  - **GET http://localhost:5000/api** will return a list of started but NOT finished transactions